"...you're a Huntress and a Healer and a Holder of hands, and your heart is the Avalon I seek for my end."

 MorganEve self-released The Water Street Demos EP in November 2015.
 The band's first full-length album, Avalon, was released on September 15 2017.

-The Huntress and Holder of Hands will be touring the approaching new year, and plans on releasing their second full-length in 2019.
+The Huntress and Holder of Hands is touring in 2019, and plans on releasing their second full-length by 2020.

 The Huntress and Holder of Hands is: